mcanyk/mcanyk/README.md

 ### Mehmet Can Yağmurkaya
 #### Software Developer

-I am a Computer Engineering student.
+I am graduated from computer engineering department.
 I'm interested in mobil programming.
 I write articles about the topics I research and the technologies I learn and share them here.

 Skills: Flutter, Go Language, SQL